 Prior approval from the Agencies of Education and Human Services must be received before a school district may establish or expand a school operated prekindergarten education program or create a prekindergarten education region.
 This new requirement applies to all school districts and replaces the community needs assessment districts were required to complete under Act 62.

 Act 166 provides for the establishment of geographic limitations or “Prekindergarten Regions” in which a school board may choose to propose to limit the geographic area within which it will pay tuition for prekindergarten education.
+Please contact Laura Greenwood for the most recent Prekindergarten Education Region Application.

 - List of Approved Regions and Applications to Establish a Region Under Review